branduo/COMP5120/README.md

 # COMP5120
-Database Systems at Auburn University
+This is my SQL Term Project for Database Systems at Auburn University